Touille/ED-Warthog-Target-Script/README.md

 - [x] Easy Led Configuration : You can chose what you want to be assigned (Settings File)
 - [x] Throttle LED intensity On The Fly (S3 + Friction Control Axis)
 - [x] Throttle LED Intensity on Idle Throttle states.
 (Setup In Settings File.
-Default is Backlight Throttle LED is OFF (ThrottleLEDOnIDLE in setting file))
+Default is Backlight Throttle LED is OFF (ThrottleLEDOnIDLE in settings file))

 ### PIP: